The alarm clock rings. Feet shuffle and your day begins.

-YouVersion will read chapters to you in smooth voices as you reunite with your pillow at night.
+YouVersion will also read chapters to you in a smooth voice as you reunite with your pillow at night.
 The timer lets you choose 10 minutes or 2 hours, however long you need to fall asleep.

 This is one of the most peaceful ways to end a day.

 2. Wear Scripture tattoos.